LazyOvosc/CircuitPython_Macros_RaspberryPico/README.md

 ## Needed parts
 - Raspberry Pico
-- Some matrix keyboard(I used genius numpad)
+- Some matrix keyboard(I used Genius numpad)
-- Soldering iron
 ## Installing software
 - Download [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico/) and install it on your Raspberry Pico controller.
 - Install [adafruit_hid library](https://circuitpython.org/libraries).
 Just dowload budnle and follow the instructions(needed library is in bundle)